simpledimplejohn/pizzaParlor/README.md

 * Clone github repo `git clone https://github.com/simpledimplejohn/pizzaParlor`:
 * Navigate to directory `pizza-parlor`
 * Open `index.html` in your browser.
-* Enter your player names and play.
+* Choose your toppings and order your pizza!

 ## Known Bugs and Future Changes :bug: